NeverWitness/tech-fee-system/README.md

 ---

-## Language Notice
+## Language Notes

-This project is currently provided in **both Chinese and English**.
+This project provides **both Chinese and English versions**:

-- **The [Chinese version](README_ZH.md) is the authoritative version**.
+* **The [Chinese version](README_ZH.md) is the primary version**
-- The English version is a a translated version.
+* The English version is a translated version

-Due to ongoing updates, discrepancies may exist between versions.
+Due to ongoing updates, differences may exist between the two versions.
-In case of inconsistency, **the Chinese version shall prevail**.
+In case of discrepancies, please refer to the **Chinese version as the authoritative source**.

 ---

 ## Project Overview

-This project proposes a structural analytical framework around the concept of **Technology Fee**, aimed at identifying **technological value embedded in price structures** in the technological era.
+This project provides an analytical framework centered on **Technology Fee**, aimed at understanding technological value within price structures in the technological era.

-In modern economies, the pricing of many goods and services:
+In the modern economy, the pricing of goods and services is increasingly:

-* Is no longer primarily determined by physical production costs
+* No longer primarily determined by physical production costs
-* But increasingly dominated by software systems, engineering structures, and technological capabilities
+* But instead driven by software systems, engineering structures, and technological capabilities

-This leads to a key question:
+Therefore, a key question arises:

 **How can the technological value embedded in prices be identified?**

-This project attempts to provide a unified analytical framework to:
+This project attempts to provide an analytical perspective to:

-* Identify existing technology fees within price structures
+* Identify existing Technology Fees embedded in price structures
-* Understand the role of technology in modern economies
+* Understand the role of technology in the modern economy
-* Analyze differences in technology fee structures across industries
+* Analyze differences in Technology Fee structures across industries
-* Explore how technological value is expressed within broader systems
+* Discuss how technological value is expressed within broader structures

-It must be emphasized:
+It should be emphasized:

-**Technology Fee is not a newly added component of price, but an identification of existing technological value.**
+**Technology Fee is not an additional component of price, but an identification of already existing technological value.**

 ---

-## Important Clarification
+## Important Notes

 The core of this project is:

-**To identify technological value that already exists in price structures but is not explicitly expressed.**
+**Identifying technological value that already exists in price structures but has not been explicitly expressed.**

-It is important to note:
+It should be clarified:

-* This project is an **analytical framework**, not a policy or institutional design
+* This project is an **analytical framework**, not an institutional or policy design
+* It does not provide policy recommendations or concrete institutional proposals
 * It does not attempt to fully explain how prices are formed
-* Price formation is inherently complex; this project focuses on one key dimension
+* Price formation mechanisms are inherently more complex; this project focuses on one key dimension

 That is:

-**The way technological value exists within price structures.**
+**How technological value exists within price structures.**

 Therefore:

 * This project does not construct a complete theory of price
-* Does not fully decompose prices
+* It does not fully decompose price structures
-* Does not directly propose concrete institutional solutions
+* It does not directly propose specific institutional solutions

-Any institutional discussions in the documentation:
+Institution-related discussions in the documentation:

-**Should be understood as derived explorations based on the framework, not predefined designs.**
+**Should be understood as extensions based on this framework, not predefined designs.**

 ---